How to Translate a Private Application with Weglot

 • French version: https://www.example.com/fr/about

-However, for SaaS applications and other private tools, you may prefer to switch languages based on user preferences—without changing the URL.
+However, for private applications like SaaS tools, you might want to switch languages based on the user’s preferences, without changing the URL.

-Stripe user profile page : selecting a language
+Example: Stripe user profile page where a preferred language can be selected.

 Prerequisites